maintenance

 Essential Tools

-• Container to catch discharge water
+• Container to catch the discharge water

-• Fresh cold water in tank
+• Full water tank

-Where to Find Them
+Where to Find Replacements

-• Cleaning tablets: Breville pack of 8 ($15) or Urnex Cafiza ($12 for 100)
+• Cleaning tablets: Breville pack of 8 runs $15, or get Urnex Cafiza ($12 for 100—way better value)

 Step-by-Step Cleaning Cycle Process